Radio Buyer Education For Long Range Two Way Radios, Rentals & More

-One thing you should know is whether or not you’re buying from an authorized manufacturer’s dealer.
+One thing you should know is whether or not you’re buying a radio, or getting a two-way radio rental from an authorized manufacturer’s dealer.
 If you’re buying from an unauthorized dealer, you should know that most manufacturers do not warranty products sold by these types of dealers.
-Radios purchased at Altech that are covered under warranty, are sent back at no additional charge.
+Motorola radio sales, and walkie talkie rentals at Altech that are covered under warranty, are sent back at no additional charge.

 Expert tip: Check the device’s condition.